haydarmiezanie/ManufakturindoCrawler/README.md

 # Read Me

-Glints Crawling is Crawler that aims data from Glints to xlsx, this scraper works in about 3 - 5 sec / page depends on the internet .
+Glints Crawling is Crawler that aims data from Manufakturindo to xlsx, this scraper works in about 0.8 - 1 sec / page depends on the internet .

 ## Run Locally